-Since it's completion, the camera has been a joy to use.
+Since it's completion, this camera has been a joy to use.
 Although the resolution and storage (compact flash) leave something to be desired, the rugged construction of this camera and it's "presence" are amazing.
-I like to describe it as the Toughbook of the camera world (please understand this is coming from an amateur).